 The following information is provided to help you through your dissolution case.
-Other than providing this information, circuit clerks are prohibited by law from giving any legal advice.
+Other than providing this information, the Jersey County Circuit Court Clerk is prohibited by law from giving any legal advice.

 JOINT SIMPLIFIED DISSOLUTION OF MARRIAGE